-The following links offer some background knowledge and understanding of the term dementia for dementia care, for example:
+The following links offer some background knowledge and understanding of the term dementia for our 2-day Creativity in dementia care course, for example:

 - Different forms of dementia (Alzheimer’s Disease, Vascular dementia, Lewy-Body, Frontal temporal lobe, etc.)